AmosKiprotich-fermentation/World-Fermented-Foods/_foods/cauim.md

 title: Cauim
 continent: Americas
 countries: Brazil
-substrate_category: Cassava
+substrate_category: Root/Tuber (Cassava)
 fermentation_type: Alcoholic–lactic mixed fermentation (spontaneous)
-dominant_microbes: Lactic acid bacteria, Yeasts
+dominant_microbes: Yeasts, Lactic acid bacteria
+ref_tags: [ethnography, microbiology, food_science]
 lat: -3.1
 lon: -60.0
 ---

 ## Overview
-**Cauim** is a traditional Indigenous fermented beverage from Brazil, produced primarily from cassava.
-It is mildly alcoholic and acidic, and historically formed an important part of social and ceremonial life among several Amazonian communities.
+Cauim is a traditional fermented beverage produced by Indigenous communities in Brazil.
+It is commonly made from cassava and undergoes spontaneous fermentation, resulting in a mildly alcoholic drink.

 ## Raw Materials
 - Cassava roots (*Manihot esculenta*)
 - Water
-- Saliva (traditional preparation; provides amylolytic enzymes)
+- Saliva or environmental inoculum (traditional practice)

 ## Fermentation Process
-Cassava roots are peeled, cooked, and mashed.
-In traditional practice, portions of the mash are chewed and returned to the mixture to introduce salivary amylases, which hydrolyse starch into fermentable sugars.
-The mash is then diluted with water and fermented spontaneously for **1–3 days**, producing a lightly alcoholic beverage.
+Cassava is cooked, mashed, and mixed with water.
+In some traditional practices, mastication introduces fermentative microorganisms.
+The mixture is allowed to ferment naturally for 1–3 days before consumption.

 ## Microbial Ecology
-Cauim fermentation involves a mixed microbial community including:
+Fermentation is dominated by:
+- Yeasts
-- Lactic acid bacteria (*Lactobacillus* spp.)
+- Lactic acid bacteria
-- Yeasts (various fermentative species)

-This mixed ecology results in ethanol production, acidification, and flavour development.
+These microorganisms convert carbohydrates into ethanol and organic acids.

 ## Functional and Nutritional Aspects
-- Conversion of starch into fermentable sugars
-- Reduction of cyanogenic compounds through processing
+- Partial detoxification of cassava
-- Provides energy and hydration
+- Production of organic acids and ethanol
+- Enhanced palatability

 ## Cultural Significance
-Cauim holds strong cultural importance among Indigenous Amazonian peoples and reflects traditional biochemical knowledge of starch conversion and fermentation long before the introduction of industrial starters.
+Cauim holds ceremonial and social importance among Indigenous groups and represents one of the oldest documented fermentation practices in South America.

 ## References
+1. McGovern, P. E. (2009). *Uncorking the Past*.
+University of California Press.
-1. Steinkraus, K. H. (1996). **Handbook of Indigenous Fermented Foods**.
-Marcel Dekker, New York.
+2. Steinkraus, K. H. (1996). *Handbook of Indigenous Fermented Foods*.
+Marcel Dekker.
-2. Nout, M. J. R., & Sarkar, P. K. (1999). *Lactic acid food fermentation in tropical climates*.
-Antonie van Leeuwenhoek, 76, 395–401.
-3. McGee, H. (2004). **On Food and Cooking: The Science and Lore of the Kitchen**.
-Scribner.
+3. Tamang, J. P. (2010). *Fermented Foods and Beverages of the World*.
+CRC Press.